niohIguess/niohIguess/README.md

 ### Hi there 👋

- - I’m currently learning : C and Python
+ - I’m currently learning : C, Python and Scheme
  - I'm interested in bioinformatics, cybersecurity, data science, and sometimes other stuff

 #### Links